aditiapratama1231/consumer-service/README.md

 ## Debugging
 - Please to update `REQUEST_DEBUG` to true, to debug request traffic
+- If you want to log all information to File, please to update `IS_LOG_FILE` to true.

 ## Database
 - `soda g config` to create `database.yml` configuration